Esther Chapter 7

 Transliteration;’estēr Pronunciation es-tare’ Esther = “star” the queen of Persia, heroine of the book of Esther – daughter of Abihail, cousin and adopted daughter of Mordecai, of the tribe of Benjamin.
 Said to be a Prophetesses in the Talmud.
 For more info click here

 7:9 And Harbonah, one of the eunuchs, said before the king, Also look, the wooden [gallows] fifty cubits noun — an ancient measure of length, approximately equal to the length of a forearm.
-It was typically about 18 inches or 44 cm, though there was a long cubit of about 21 inches or 52 cm. — ORIGIN Middle English : from Latin cubitum ‘elbow, forearm, cubit’. high, which Haman had made for Mordecaiמָרְדְּכַי
+It was typically about 18 inches or 44 cm, though there was a long cubit of about 21 inches or 52 cm. — ORIGIN Middle English : from Latin cubitum ‘elbow, forearm, cubit’. high, that Haman had made for Mordecaiמָרְדְּכַי

 Transliteration:mārdᵊḵay Pronunciation; mor-dek-ah’-ee “little man” or “worshipper of Mars” cousin and adoptive father of queen Esther; son of Jair of the tribe of Benjamin; deliverer under Divine providence of the children of Israel from the destruction plotted by Haman the chief minister of Ahasuerus; institutor of the feast of Purim For more info click here